GULibrarySandbox/data-vis-basics/content/5-voyant.md

 <iframe width="560" height="315" src="https://player.vimeo.com/video/563076024?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" title="voyant_URL_upload_tailed.mp4"></iframe>

-## Analyse the Visualisations
+## Analyse and export visualisations

+{% include figure.html img="VoyantToolsAnalysisScreen.png" alt="Voyant analysis" caption="analysis screen of Voyant" width="100%" %}

+Once uploaded the text is shown in an analysis and visualisation screen.

-The standard visualisations will show basic Cirrus clouds and document terms count.
+The standard visualisations will show basic Cirrus clouds in the left-hand window and document terms count in the right-hand window.

 The interactive reader in the centre of the screen shows the original source materials with individual terms in different colours.
-To explore individual terms, click on a term in the reader and see counts and usage of the term in the Contexts box.
-The summary box displays the number of documents being examined, the total word count, unique words, vocab density, average words per sentence and a list of most frequent words in the corpus.
-{% include figure.html img="voyant_screen.jpg" alt="voyant_analysis" caption="analysis" width="100%" %}

 {% capture text %}
-## Change the Visulations
+- To explore individual terms, click on a term in the reader and see counts and usage of the term in the Contexts box.
+- The summary box displays the number of documents being examined, the total word count, unique words, vocab density, average words per sentence and a list of most frequent words in the corpus.{% endcapture %}{% include card.md header="Activity - Explore the text" text=text %}

+{% capture text %}
-Hover the mouse over the top of the section you wish to change
+- Hover the mouse over the top of the analysis window section you wish to change

-click on the window button
+- click on the `window` button
-scroll down the menus to choose the visualisation you need, there are two parts to this, a tools menu and visualisation type click your desired option to select your visualisation
+- Scroll down the menu to choose the visualisation you need, there are two parts to this, a tools menu and visualisation type

-{% endcapture %}
-{% include card.md header="Activity - Change the visualisations" text=text %}
+- Click your desired option to select your visualisation{% endcapture %}{% include card.md header="Activity - Change the visualisation" text=text %}

-## Export your findings
-Step 5.
-Export
+{% include figure.html img="VoyantChangeTools.png" alt="How to change the analysis tool in Voyant" caption="How to change the analysis tool in Voyant" width="100%" %}
+{% capture text %}
-to export Voyant visualisations, hover the mouse along the top bar of the section you wish to export, you will see three icons in the image appear select the first icon, the square with the arrow, this will open a pop up window the first option will give you the options to export HTML code, a bibliographic reference and a notebook;  the second option will give you a visualisation select what you need and click export.
+- Hover the mouse along the top bar of the section you wish to export, you will see three icons in the image appear
+- Select the first icon, the square with the arrow, this will open a pop up window
+- the first option will give you the options to export HTML code, a bibliographic reference and a notebook;  the second option will give you a visualisation
+- select what you need and click export.{% endcapture %}{% include card.md header="Activity - Export your findings" text=text %}

 ## Cite your findings
 to cite Voyant visualisations, hover the mouse along the top bar of the section you wish to export, you will see three icons appear